MissouriMRR/SUAS-2023/flight/test_files/README.md

 Both files have basic drone functions for creating connection with drone, logging takeoff status, flying to each given waypoint, and returning home.

-Altitude is set to 100 feet for both.